 2. Compute the Selection Score for each eligible asset.

-3. Compute Selection Adjusted Size = Free‑float market capitalisation × Selection Score.
+3. Compute Selection Adjusted Size = Market capitalisation × Selection Score.

 4. Rank assets by Selection Adjusted Size in descending order.